jlgingrich/signalman/README.md

 - Got [Unix sockets](https://emmanuelbosquet.com/2022/whatsaunixsocket/) working!
   - Default Signal CLI socket appears to be `/run/user/1000/signal-cli/socket`.
   - [x] Able to read and deserialize JSONRPC notifications from a socket!
-  - [ ] Figure out how to easily write JSONRPC to the socket
+  - [x] Able to write JSONRPC to the socket and receive the response
+  - [ ] Combine the two into one module, and show a listener that replies to messages
 - The JSON RPC library we're using is `jrpc_types`, because we already need to use `serde_json` and we're writing a client, not a server.